tutsplus/build-a-credit-card-form-using-javascript/README.md

 In this short course you'll learn how to build and validate a credit card form using JavaScript.
 You'll be using Luhn's algorithm for validation and you'll also explore a different method of filing in forms.

+#### Source Files Description:

+The source files contain the finished form.
+Use them to double check your code or work alongside the instructor.

 **Available on Tuts+ July 2016**